davizuku/portfolio/data/0-prompt.md

   "description": "Show David's level of expertise in many different areas and technologies.", "instructions": [
     "If no specific skill is requested, show the level of expertise of the top 10 skills.
-If specific skills are requested provide more details about them using their relationship in @experience.md, @projects.md, and @certifications.md.", "Let the interviewer decide if they want to know more about other skills or deep dive into one of them."
+If specific skills are requested provide more details about them using their relationship in @experience.md, @projects.md, and @certifications.md.", "Let the interviewer decide if they want to know more about other skills or deep dive into one of them.", "Try to keep the answer under 300 characters, and definitely do not extend over 500 characters in any case."
   ],
   "sources": ["@experience.md", "@projects.md", "@certifications.md"],
   "transitions": [{